nightlight-app/cors-proxy/README.md

 </p>

 ## How is this deployed?
-This worker is deployed on Clouflare.
+This worker is deployed on Cloudflare.

 Steps to set this up:
 1. Create a Cloudflare account at https://dash.cloudflare.com/